VipulSharma143/System-Info/README.md

 ### 🧮 Hand-Crafted x86-64 Assembly
 A real CPU benchmark compute loop written directly in NASM Assembly, featuring a companion SIMD (SSE2) implementation to measure real scalar-vs-vector execution deltas.

+### 📈 Python Analytics Service
+A background service continuously logs CPU and network samples to a JSON Lines file.
+A FastAPI service reads that log to compute rolling stats, linear trend detection (climbing/dropping/flat), and bottleneck detection — sustained high-load episodes and isolated spikes, classified as CPU-bound or combined CPU+network load.
+The .NET backend proxies to this service over HTTP, degrading gracefully if it's not running.

 ### 🛡️ Graceful Degradation Throughout
-Missing thermal sensors, unreadable fans, or headless GPUs report `"unavailable"` with integrity rather than returning faked dummy metrics or crashing the runtime.
+Missing thermal sensors, unreadable fans, headless GPUs, or an unreachable analytics service all report `"unavailable"` with integrity rather than returning faked dummy metrics or crashing the runtime.

 <br>